-In some child custody disputes, the court may appoint an amicus attorney, to help the court decide what is in the best interests of the child.
+In some child custody disputes, the court may appoint an amicus attorney to help the court decide what is in the child's best interests.

 Who does the Amicus attorney represent?

 The amicus attorney is appointed by the Court to represent the child.
-It is the Job of the amicus attorney to make recommendations to the court regarding what kind of custody arrangement would be best in the best interest of the child.
+It is the Job of the amicus attorney to make recommendations to the court regarding what kind of custody arrangement would be best in the child's best interest.